bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 There are other attributes available to customize the video player too.

-You\'ll learn more about these in a later module.
+You&apos;ll learn more about these in a later module.

-Now let\'s examine how the audio tag works.
+Now let&apos;s examine how the audio tag works.

 Similar to the video tag, you start with the opening and closing audio tags.